 North Carolina is the 9th most populous and the 28th most extensive of the 50 states of the United States.
 It is in the southeastern region of the United States.
 The state attained statehood on November 21, 1789, becoming the 12th state to join the union.
 Its four bordering states are Georgia, South Carolina, Tennessee, and Virginia.
 North Carolina (nicknamed: Old North State, Tar Heel State, Turpentine State) has 100 counties.
 The abbreviation for North Carolina is NC.
 The state’s capital is Raleigh.
-With these facts about North Carolina, let us learn more about its history, georgraphy, economy, people, and more.
+Let us learn more about its history, geography, economy, people, and more.

 1. A state with multiple nicknames